wbcolon/xPlay/README.md

 album list is updated if you click (or select) on an artist and the track list is updated if you click (or select) on an album.
 If you double-click on a track in the track list, then the track and the following tracks of the list are added to the queue.
 If you right-click on a track in the track list, then only this track will be added to the queue.
-Then entire album can be queued by a double click on the corresponding album entry.
-A double click on an artist entry will queue all albums for the clicked artist.
+Then entire album can be queued by a double-click on the corresponding album entry.
+A double-click on an artist entry will queue all albums for the clicked artist.

 The queue does support a shuffle mode in which the queued tracks will be played at random.
 The jump to an individual